jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Adds a list of items to the end of the List Box, selecting the last one.

 ####Set ListBoxes
-* `.updateListItems(title, items)`
+* `.setListItem(title, item, oldVal, newVal, first=False)`
+    `.setListItemAtPos(title, item, pos, newVal)`
-    Replace the contents of the specified ListBox with the new values.
+    Changes the specified list item to the new value.
+    If `first` is set to True, only the first item found will be changed.
+    Otherwise, all occurences of the specified value will be changed.

 * `.removeListItem(title, item)`
+    `.removeListItemAtPos(title, pos)`
     Remove the specified item from the  specified ListBox.

+* `.clearListBox(title)`
+    Removes all items from the specified ListBox.

+* `.updateListBox(title, items)`
+    Replace the contents of the specified ListBox with the new values.

 ```python
 from appJar import gui